LudovicPatey/zooviewer/README.md

 	"if(!edge.properties.implication.value == null) return 2; return edge.properties.implication.value ?
 1 : 0;"

 Here, we suppose that the edges have an *implication* property, specifying whether the source implies the destination, and equal to null if it is unknown.

+## Credit

+This visualizer has many inspirations.
+The whole story started with the computability diagram of Bjørn Kjos-Hanssen available [here](http://www.math.wisc.edu/~jmiller/Menagerie/bn1g.pdf).
+Joe Miller developped a command line tool for managing a subset of the computability diagram, and extracting the open questions, among others.
+The [computability menagerie](http://menagerie.math.wisc.edu/) was born.
+Mushfeq Khan created a web interactive visualizer of the computability menagerie.
+Damir Dzhafarov modified the command line tool of the computability menagerie to create a [reverse mathematics zoo](http://rmzoo.math.uconn.edu).
+This [tool](http://rmzoo.math.uconn.edu) was largely rewritten and improved by Eric Astor.
+Last, facing the need of a new scalable and generalized visualiser, Joe Miller and Ludovic Patey designed a new interactive interface.

+Many people have helped with the various zoos, by commenting on the code, contributing facts, suggesting new features, or just expressing their interest.
+Thanks in particular to David Belanger, Peter Cholak, Stephen Flood, Denis Hirschfeldt, Steffen Lempp, Antonio Montalbán, Carl Mummert, Sam Sanders, Mariya Soskova and Ted Slaman.